Lost: Black,Brown,White Beagle Male In Central (ST18)

 - Sorry to see that MYLES is missing.

-- If your dog is microchipped please let the microchip company know that your dog is missing and at the same time, check that all details held are up to date.
+- If your dog is microchipped please let the microchip company know that your dog is missing and check that all details are up to date.

-- You can also add comments and update your dog's status by clicking on the title bar at the top of the comments list.
-You will need to be logged in to upload photos, edit your dog's details, or add comments.
+- You will need to be logged in to upload photos, edit your dog's details, or add comments.
+You can add comments by clicking on Click here to add a comment.

-- If your dog is picked up and taken to rescue kennels, they can be re-homed legally after 7 days, so please try to visit rescue centres to look for your dog and give them a poster.
-Do not rely on checking by phone alone, as other people may not recognise your dog by your description.
+- If your dog is picked up and taken to rescue kennels, it can be legally re-homed after seven days.
+Visit rescue centres in person and do not rely on checking by phone alone.
+Other people may not recognise your dog by your description, so give them a DogLost poster.

-- Please keep us updated by keeping your dogs page up to date and check for posts from helpers that may have suggestions and possible matches or sightings.
+- Keep us updated by keeping your dog's page up to date and check for posts from helpers who may have suggestions and possible matches or sightings